blu2442/wine-proton_hybrid/README.md

    - Wine-GE: `wine-ge/files/bin/wine`
    - Build output: `wine-src/dist/bin/wine`

+   > **⚠ Architecture warning:** Wine 10.6+ introduced a "unified WoW64" build where a single `wine` binary handles both 32-bit and 64-bit processes.
+This has a known crash with games that have 32-bit launchers under the Steam Runtime (page fault at `0x00006FFFF...`, Wine debugger opens immediately).
+Use a **split build** — one that ships a real `wine64` binary alongside `wine` — until the unified WoW64 layer matures.
+Build with `--enable-archs=i386,x86_64` if compiling yourself.
+The installer will detect and warn you if a unified build is provided.

 2. **A Proton or GE-Proton source** — your existing GE-Proton installation, e.g.:
    `~/.steam/steam/compatibilitytools.d/GE-Proton9-20/`